 I can now present the central assumption in my second attempt to justify (PP).
-It is a modification of Chance Reliabilism to accommodate accurate credence rather than true belief, which I shall call Accuracy Reliabilism:
+It is a modification of Chance Reliabilism to accommodate accurate credence rather than true belief:

 Accuracy Reliabilism: All else equal, agents are (epistemically) obligated to adopt the credence-forming processes which have the highest objective chance of producing accurate credences, provided they have access only to admissible evidence.